bleutzinn/grav-plugin-form-prefiller/README.md

 ## Usage

 ### Available Function Calls (data-*@)

 These function calls make filling form fields with values from different sources easy:

+* `getFrontmatter` - gets the value of a variable in the page header or frontmatter
+* `getTwig` - gets the value of a Twig variable
+* `getTwigRender` - gets a result from processing parameters via a custom Twig template
-* `getParameter` - gets a URL parameter value in either regular (?q=123) or Grav format (/q:123).
+* `getURLParameter` - gets a URL parameter value in either regular (?q=123) or Grav format (/q:123).
 If a parameter is specified in both formats the Grav formatted one gets precedence.
-* `getFrontmatter` - gets the value of a variable in the page header or frontmatter.
-* `getTwig` - gets the value of a Twig variable.
-* `getTwigRender` - gets a result from processing parameters via a custom Twig template.

 ### Setting default return values